takurooo/Keras-show_ImageDataGenerator/README.md

 Note: If you want to change the number of images shown, you can modify the ROW and COL parameters in the show_generator.py file.
 By default, the script shows 16 images.

 ## config.json

+This configuration is used to set the arguments for `keras.preprocessing.image.ImageDataGenerator`.
 ```json
 {
     "featurewise_center": "False",